Srijit27/Tic-Tac-Toe/README.md

 ---

 ## 📜 License
-This project is licensed under the **MIT License** – you’re free to use, modify, and share it.
+This project is licensed under the **Apache License 2.0** – you’re free to use, modify, and share it.